Arronk/My-Coding-Journey/log.md

 ### Progress: Went back to CS50 and music

 Made some progress on the final function in music.
 Hopefully I can get it done before my first 100 days have finished!

+## Day 99: 15.07.2018

+### Progress: Music is giving me a hard time but I will continue to try and get it finished

+I'm finding my code very WET so i'm stalled a bit trying to refactor it so i'm not doubling up everything that I type.
+Swapping between C and Javascript is a pain, I miss JS so much when coming to C, everything is so long and drawn out to get to an answer.